Virginia DeMarce: Published works

 In addition to scholarly work on Early Modern Europe, genealogy, The Melungeons, and bibliographic work in early US history, DeMarce has written or co-authored a number of formative short stories and novels in the 1632 series collaborative fiction project.
-She is one of the principal controlling parties of the collaboration, and a member of the 1632 Editorial Board.
+She is one of the principal controlling parties of the collaboration, and a member of the 1632 editorial board.
 In these positions, she helps select likely stories for the project and manages the 1632 canon, common shared resources, and integration between authors.

 She began writing fiction upon the request of participants in the 1632 Tech forum at Baen's Bar, where she had contributed technical input and assistance.
 Her first fiction contribution to the project was the short story "Biting Time", which she wrote with great reluctance under much pressure.

 As of 2014, all four of her long fiction were listed on various best selling book lists.
 In particular, 1634: The Bavarian Crisis was listed on the New York Times Best Seller list for hardcover fiction for one week in October 2007.
-All four were Locus (magazine) Hardcovers Bestsellers.
+All four were Locus Hardcovers Bestsellers.